 15. Risk management

-Factors such as design and construction skill shortages or the potential for material environmental damage if a project proceeds, can be risks to the successful implementation of a project.
-In contrast, forecasting discrepancy, such as new market growth that fails to eventuate in response to an infrastructure project, is a risk to the project’s outcomes.
-It is essential to catalogue risks of both types (implementation and outcomes), how they can be avoided or, as is more typically feasible, mitigated.
+Factors such as design and construction skill shortages or the potential for material environmental damage if a proposal proceeds, can be risks to the successful implementation of a proposal.
+In contrast, forecasting discrepancy, such as new market growth that fails to eventuate in response to an infrastructure proposal, is a risk to the proposal’s outcomes.